EGI-Federation/ui-metapackage/README.md

 In order to help with deploying the UI, different solutions are possible:

 - Deploying the UI manually, using the packages available from [UMD repositories](https://go.egi.eu/umd).
-One the repositories are configured by install the `umd-release` package, install the `ui` meta-package, and configure the system to interact with the VOMS servers of the VO to be used.
+Once the repositories are configured by install the `umd-release` package, install the `ui` meta-package, and configure the system to interact with the VOMS servers of the VO to be used.